 Lake Fairfax Park

-Find a super-steep sledding hill behind the picnic area restrooms at this family-friendly lakeside park. // 1400 Lake Fairfax Drive, Reston
+Find a super-steep sledding hill behind the picnic area restrooms at this family-friendly lakeside park.
+1400 Lake Fairfax Dr., Reston

-(Photo by Jean Stalin Photography for Visit Alexandria)
+(Photo by Carol Jean Stalun Photography for Visit Alexandria)

 This story originally appeared in the January issue as part of the Winter Wonderland feature.
 For more stories like this, subscribe to our monthly magazine.